 Why do you need to optimize your Amazon product listings?
-Why, to increase listing traffic, increase conversions and ultimately growing your profits, of course!
-Amazon was built for the sole purpose of selling products and is all about one-page optimization.
+Why, to increase listing traffic, increase conversions, and ultimately growing your profits, of course!
+Amazon was built for the sole purpose of selling products and is all about on-page optimization.

 In fact, you may be surprised to learn that optimizing your product listings on Amazon isn’t as tricky as you may think.
 All you need is a good understanding of what you can or should optimize and the right strategy, and you’re well on your way to getting the best results from Amazon’s algorithm.

 Plus, most optimization steps will also help your Amazon product branding at the same time, making your products and Amazon store much more appealing to potential shoppers.
 So let’s get cracking!

 In this post, we look at the top 6 ways you can optimize your Amazon product listings to increase Amazon search traffic and convert those sales.

 We know that with primary keywords we don’t have a lot of creative wiggle room.
 They should be short, to the point, and appear in your titles and descriptions – which we will get to below.
 But one of the ways you can optimize your Amazon keywords is with your hidden keywords.

 Why is optimization important?

 Just like you need keywords in Google Ads, your Amazon keywords play an important first step in your product listing optimization.
 You want to be sure that the keywords and search terms you use to match up with what your potential shoppers are typing in Amazon.
 The snag is that, unlike Google Ads, Amazon doesn’t allow for broad matching.
 Meaning, your keywords need to match exactly what a shopper is searching for to ensure your product listing is shown; so you want to be very precise and careful with your keyword selection.
 Here are the recommended best practices for hidden keywords:

 - Should be in the logical order of how someone would search for a product